TheDrOfDoctoring/Synthetics/README.md

 On the left, hovering over a part you want to install will show a menu.
 Initially, it will show information about complexity, a body part or segment cannot have more complexity added to it than it's max.
 Right-clicking will swap to the ability menu.
 This shows a list of abilities offered by the installable, and the stats of them.
 You can use the scroll wheel to navigate between abilities.

+## Synthetic Forge

+The Synthetic Forge is where you can craft new parts.
+This mod supports JEI for recipe viewing.
+The left meter on the Synthetic Forge represents lava.
+Each recipe requires some amount of lava to create, and the forge can be filled with either a bucket of lava or automated means.
+Most recipes will also require a specific research.
+If required, this is displayed on the recipe in JEI.
+This means a player with that research must initiate crafting.
+Once the recipe begins, it will take some time to complete, the progress is displayed on the arrow in the centre of the interface.